standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 Report any issues on one of the following GitHub repositories:

-* Related to modeling of CIMPL constructs or its FHIR-based classes: https://github.com/standardhealth/shr_spec/issues
+* Related to running the SHR-CLI compiler, configuration files, or generating the FHIR Implementation Guide (IG): https://standardhealthrecord.atlassian.net/projects/CIMPL/issues
-* Related to running the CIMPL `shr-cli` compiler, CIMPL export configuration files, or generating the FHIR Implementation Guide (IG): https://github.com/standardhealth/shr-cli/issues
+* Related to CIMPL base classes (Objective FHIR): https://standardhealthrecord.atlassian.net/projects/SHRM/issues

 # Appendix A: An Approach to CIMPL Modeling for FHIR